UW-COSMOS/Cosmos/README.md

-# Mask-RCNN-exp
+# Cosmos
-Interface for applying Mask-RCNN to document segmentation
+Interface for applying Cosmos to document segmentation

 # Running the model